Written by Bethany, PA to Luke Granger

 Choosing an agent who demonstrates a high level of customer service will make the whole process far less stressful.
 Queries should be answered promptly and with confidence.
 Ask open questions about how the agent intends to support and drive the sale of your home; you should feel their approach is genuine.

 Extra Tip - Buying and selling a home is a negotiation process for all parties involved not just the buyer and seller.
-There is always the option to review the asking price at a later date so instead of getting hung up over a valuation, approach the agent that you prefer (not the one who valued highest) to discuss your next steps.
+There is always the option to discuss the asking price so instead of getting hung up over a valuation, approach the agent that you prefer (not the one who valued highest) to discuss your next steps.
+Tell the agent what price you would like to advertise at, if the agent is genuine and there to help you, they wont mind marketing your home at a higher price to see what interest it achieves.
 This is the start of you and your agent working together, don't be embarrassed to have an open conversation so you can get the ball rolling with confidence.

 2 - Find An Agent Who Offers Quality

-Too many estate or letting agents these days are cutting corners and it is not going unnoticed by us as professionals or a long list of potential buyers/sellers.
-Instead of hiring a professional property photographer, many estate agents take slapdash photos using a mobile phone and often fail to include even a basic floorplan.
-When buyers aren't interested in their listings and the property is still on the market months later, the solution often proposed by the estate agent is to reduce the asking price, not what you as a vendor will want to hear.
+Many estate agents and letting agents are cutting corners, it's not going unnoticed by professional photographers or the long list of potential buyers/sellers.
+Instead of hiring a professional property photographer, many estate agents take slapdash photos using a mobile phone or cheap point and shoot camera and often fail to include even a basic floorplan.
+When buyers aren't interested in their listings and the property is still on the market many months later, the solution often proposed by the estate agent is to reduce the asking price, not what you as a vendor will want to hear!

 Our top piece of advice is always to take a look at the quality of an estate agents other listings before committing to any agreement; this will give an indication on what to expect from them.
-First impressions count so ensuring your property offers eye-catching photographs from day 1 of going to market is one of the best ways to secure a sale.
+First impressions count so ensuring your property offers eye-catching professional photography and a floorplan from day 1 of going to market is one of the best ways to generate interest from potential buyers and secure a sale.

 3 - Tip Top Condition

-When selling a home, a vendor's top priority is to sell their property for a fair price in a reasonable timeframe.
-Obviously, each vendor will have a different idea of what is fair and reasonable, however presenting your home in a positive way is the only way you will achieve a sale.
+When selling a home, a vendor's top priority is to sell their property for the best price in a reasonable timeframe.
+Obviously, each vendor will have different price expectations, however presenting your home in a positive way is the only way you will push potential buyers to pay the best price for your home.

-You may not be a particular fan of DIY but if there are a number of areas that need some work in your house, it is best to do these before you put it on the market.
-Vendors often feel that they need to update a kitchen or a bathroom to secure a sale but it is often a series of smaller jobs that will actually put potential buyers off.
+You may not be a particular fan of DIY but if there are a number of areas that need some work in your house, it is best to complete as much as you can before your home goes on the market.
+Vendors often feel that they need to update a kitchen or a bathroom to secure a sale but it is often the smaller cosmetic jobs that will put potential buyers off.

 Imagine viewing a property: when you arrive the door bell doesn't work, a door handle is broken, there's a skirting board unpainted in the living room, the banister up the stairs wobbles, there's creaky floorboards on the landing and a big stain on the carpet in a bedroom.
 The next house you view looks far more presentable, however its bathroom is pretty outdated.